lauraturk/git-test-leta-laura/README.md

 #Read me!
 Reaaaaaaddeeeed me!

 Hey!
 Look at this!
 It's a readme.md file!
+Reading is hard.
+Will you read to me?

 DOING THINGS!